Universo: Post-Zero Hour

-The New 52
+Post-Infinite Crisis

+The events of the Infinite Crisis miniseries restored a close analogue of the pre-Crisis on Infinite Earths Legion to continuity.
+Universo is among the super-villains in Superboy-Prime's Legion of Super-Villains, as seen in the subsequent Final Crisis: Legion of 3 Worlds miniseries.
+Therein, he gives his assent and approval as Prime murders his son Rond, falsely believing that he would be able to seize Rond's power ring upon his death.

 In The New 52, Universo disguises himself as president-elect Hiroshi Takaneda.
 After a precognitive terrorist attempts an assassination, he hypnotizes Saturn Girl into missing his true identity.
 It is revealed that within nine years, the United Planets will fall apart under Universo's rule.

 Other versions

-An alternate universe variant of Universo appears in Superboy's Legion.
+An alternate universe version of Universo appears in Superboy's Legion.
 This version is a benevolent supercomputer and leader of the Science Police who is later destroyed by Lex Luthor and replaced by the Emerald Eye of Ekron.

 Powers and abilities

-Universo can manipulate the minds and memories of others.
-Furthermore, he wears a necklace that enhances his abilities.
+Universo's primary power is that of hypnosis, allowing him to control people in a manner that lasts long after he leaves them.
+He is able to shift loyalties, erase memories, and even have people under his control think independently to a degree to accomplish the goals he sets them to.
+Using his mental abilities, he can also appear to be someone else, so that everyone viewing him sees and remembers him as a completely different person.

 In other media

 Universo appears in the one-shot Batman '66 Meets the Legion of Super-Heroes.
 This version is the descendant of Egghead.